 - counterparties in real estate transactions.

-- the inability to obtain funds in the market (funding liquidity risk);
+- the inability to obtain funds in the market and generate adequate operating cash flows (funding liquidity risk);

 - the inability to monetise one’s assets (market liquidity risk).